Vietnam International Education Development (VIED)

 - Apply to VIED and if successful, obtain a letter proof of your successful application and VIED support.

-- Discuss your ideas with a potential supervisor at the University of Newcastle and develop a research proposal.
+- Discuss your ideas with the potential supervisor at the University of Newcastle and develop a research proposal.
 Our research proposal template may be useful as a guide.

-- Once a potential supervisor at UON has been identified, register and apply for admission.
+- Once a potential supervisor at UON has been identified, register and apply for admission online.